Ryan Davis (defensive end): Los Angeles Rams

-Orlando Apollos (AAF)
+Orlando Apollos

 In 2019, Davis joined the Orlando Apollos of the Alliance of American Football as an outside linebacker in a 3-4 defense.
 In the season opener against the Atlanta Legends, Davis recorded the first sack in Apollos franchise history during the 40–6 victory.

 In the Week 2 game against the San Antonio Commanders, he suffered a bruise to his spinal area that pulled him out of the game.
 He was placed on the injured reserve list on March 5.
 The league ceased operations in April.
 He appeared in 2 games at defensive end, making 4 tackles and one sack.

-Toronto Argonauts (CFL)
+Toronto Argonauts

 On December 20, 2019, Davis was signed by the Toronto Argonauts of the Canadian Football League, with the intention of playing him at defensive end.
 After the CFL canceled the 2020 season due to the COVID-19 pandemic, Davis chose to opt-out of his contract with the Argonauts on August 28, 2020.